Cleo von Adelsheim: Career

 Von Adelsheim began her acting career after graduating from the Centro de Cinematografia de Catalunya in Spain.
 She acted in short films, including Parker Ellermann's short film Seduction, before landing a role as the title character in the television movie Prinzessin Maleen, which aired on the German channel for Northern Italy.
 After the television film, she appeared in two television series, Cologne P.D. and Der Kriminalist.

 Von Adelsheim is signed with Louisa Models, The People Agency, and V.Communication as a model, brand ambassador, and fashion influencer.
 She has posed for German fashion photographer Christian Schoppe.
 In August 2020 Von Adelsheim modelled in an advertisement campaign for the fashion line Fleur du Soleil, a collaboration between Sandra Mansour and H&M. In November 2020 she was featured in German Vogue.

-As the Hereditary Princess of Oettingen-Oettingen and Oettingen-Spielberg, Von Adelsheim works with the museum at Schloss Oettingen, one of the family residences.
+As the Princess of Oettingen-Oettingen and Oettingen-Spielberg, Von Adelsheim works with the museum at Schloss Oettingen, one of the family residences.
 In June 2020 she presented awards to the winners of a photography competition at the castle.
 She is an active member of the Oettingen-Spielberg Family Foundation, which supports underprivileged people in Bavaria.

 Personal life

 On 4 June 2016 von Adelsheim married Franz Albrecht, Hereditary Prince of Oettingen-Oettingen and Oettingen-Spielberg in a civil ceremony performed by Klaus Gramlich, the mayor of Adelsheim.
 On 9 July 2016 they were married in a religious ceremony at St. Jakob Church in Oettingen in Bayern.
 Princess Isabella Gaetani von Lobkowicz and Beatrice Borromeo served as maids of honour.
 The reception was held at Oettingen Castle.
 The wedding had eight hundred guests, including Prince Harry, Prince Max, Duke in Bavaria, and Pierre Casiraghi.

+Her husband succeeded his father as the head of the House of Oettingen-Spielberg in 2025..

+Her sister-in-law is Princess Nora zu Oettingen-Spielberg, wife of Lord Max Percy (a son of Ralph Percy, 12th Duke of Northumberland).

 She and her husband live in Madrid, around the club Puerta de Hierro, where they are neighbours of Prince Christian of Hanover and his wife Alessandra de Osma.
 They also own a finca in Guadalajara.
 On 8 September 2017 the princess gave birth to a daughter, Princess Matilda Galilea.
-On 10 August 2019 she gave birth to a son, Prince Louis-Albrecht.
+On 10 August 2019 she gave birth to a son, Hereditary Prince Louis-Albrecht.
 On 1 June 2023 she gave birth to a third child, Princess Milana Olympia.